scientific-python/blog.scientific-python.org/content/submitting.md

 ```
 resources:
 - name: featuredImage
-  src: "my-image.jpg"
+  src: "my-image.png"
   params:
     description: "my image description"
     showOnTop: true
 ```

 Select an image to be associated to your post, which will appear aside the title in the homepage.
-Make sure to add _my-image.jpg_ to your post folder.
+Make sure to add _my-image.png_ to your post folder.
-The parameter _showOnTop_ decides whether or not the image will also be shown at the top of your post.
+The parameter _showOnTop_ decides whether the image will also be shown at the top of your post.

+### Write!

 Now, you can write the main text of your post.
 We fully support [markdown](https://markdown-guide.readthedocs.io/en/latest/basics.html),